Lori Lightfoot elected Chicago mayor, first black woman and first openly gay person to hold post

 Lightfoot came in first in the February election that saw a record high of 14 candidates vying to succeed Mayor Rahm Emanuel, who did not run for re-election.

-Preckwinkle, 72, a former schoolteacher who served on the Chicago City Council for 19 years before becoming Cook County Board president in 2011, came in second.
-Lightfoot got 17.5 percent of the vote in the February election, while Preckwinkle got 16.1 percent, according to the Chicago Board of Election Commissioners.
+Preckwinkle, 72, a former schoolteacher who served on the Chicago City Council for 19 years before becoming Cook County Board president in 2011, came in second in the February race, garnering 16.1 percent of the vote to Lightfoot's 17.5 percent.

-They both beat William "Bill" Daley of the famous political family, whose father and brother served as mayor for a total of more than 40 years, in the Feb.
-26 election.
-He received 14.8 percent of the vote, according to the elections board.
+They both beat William "Bill" Daley of the famous political family, whose father and brother each served as mayor for a combined total of more than 40 years.

 Emanuel, who has been mayor since 2011, announced in September that he would not seek a third term.